Home

 This program is designed for university and school system personnel.

-You'll earn a PhD in Education with a concentration in Occupational and Technical Studies and an emphasis in Career and Technical Education.
+You'll earn a PhD in Education with a concentration in Workforce and Organizational Development (formerly known as Occupational and Technical Studies) and an emphasis in Career and Technical Education.

 • 60 credit hours minimum

-You will complete core courses in research and occupational and technical studies, electives, an emphasis in career and technical education, and a dissertation.
+You will complete core courses in research and workforce and organizational development, electives, an emphasis in career and technical education, and a dissertation.

 Two 2-week Summer Institutes at main campus in Norfolk, VA, are required.